 - EE699 Project—an opportunity to conduct a research/design project with professional administration, communication, and management, based on an original idea or in collaboration with a research group or industrial partner.

-- EE619 Knowledge management investigates the enabling technologies and professional techniques to be applied when managing intellectual capital in an organisation.
+- EE635 Knowledge Management & Intellectual Property investigates the enabling technologies and professional techniques to be applied when managing intellectual capital in an organisation.

 Specialist/elective modules focusing on wireless communications

-- EE613 EM emissions and human health provides techniques for analysing sources of EM interference, evaluating the effects on human health, and designing systems compliant with EM compatibility requirements.
+- EE613 Electromagnetic Emissions - Compatibility and Biological Effects provides techniques for analysing sources of EM interference, evaluating the effects on human health, and designing systems compliant with EM compatibility requirements.

 Specialist/elective modules focusing on embedded systems

-- EE641 Advanced real time embedded systems—learn to develop real time embedded applications using a real-time operating system focusing particularly on real-time design considerations, task synchronization techniques, and common multitasking issues.
+- EE641 Advanced Real time Systems—learn to develop real time embedded applications using a real-time operating system focusing particularly on real-time design considerations, task synchronization techniques, and common multitasking issues.

 Note 1: The Computer vision and Advanced real time embedded systems modules are only available to students who satisfy the programming prerequisites.